imarkwick/boris_bikes/crc.md

 ###Docking Station Class

 it should:
+- have no bikes to begin with						x
-- accept bike
+- accept bikes 													x
-- release bike
+- release bikes 												x
 - know when it is full
 - not accept a bike when it is full
 - know when it is empty